 Understanding that experience itself is a gift.

-We are pattern of energy, brought to life by the universe itself.
-Forged in the fires of a burning star, all of the elements we are made of were formed in these cosmic factories.
+We are a pattern of energy, brought to life by the universe itself.
+Forged in the fires of a burning star, all the elements of which we are composed were formed in these cosmic factories.
 Over time, life has emerged and consciousness with it.
 The universe can now experience itself.
 I would argue there is nothing more awe inspiring and spiritual than contemplating these things.

 To understand the gift is difficult.